Yemisi-jay/API_Documentation/docs/index.md

 ----

 #### Clarity
-The homepage provides a strong first impression with a well-organised layout.
+The homepage provides a strong first impression with a well-organised layout and beautiful interface.
 The website is well-organized, with simple menus and obvious calls-to-action (CTAs) like **"Request a Demo"** and **"Contact Us."**

 ____